datacite/schema-docs/docs/properties/recommended_optional/property_distribution.rst

 **Allowed values, examples, other constraints:**

-If Distribution is used, contentUrl is mandatory.
+If Distribution is used, contentURL is mandatory.

 URLs should use schemes that are registered with IANA (e.g., https, ftp): https://www.iana.org/assignments/uri-schemes/uri-schemes.xhtml